 Your stakeholder asks you to redesign their shopping site while it is migrated to a new ecommerce platform.
 The first thing she points out is that the shopping cart has major accessibility issues and she hands you an accessibility audit done by another consultant last month.
 She is adamant that the next big problem is that the current IA of the site does not reflect the mental models of the modern shopper.
 Their customer care center often fields requests that can be summarized as, “I can’t find a thing I know you sell.”

-First, you assure her you’ll prioritize all the accessibility issues to the top of the backlog and get a sprint team to start knocking them out.
+First, you assure her you’ll prioritize all the accessibility issues to the top of the backlog and get a sprint team to start knocking out solutions.
 Boom: immediate progress.

-As the research is going on, you are hopefully finding, counting, and naming things.
+As the research is going on, you are hopefully finding, counting, and naming things—giving you a clearer picture and information to help inform your decision making process.

 At its core, an inventory is finding, counting, and naming what already exists.
 In many instances, the bulk of an inventory can be done mechanically.
 This phase is important to help gauge the volume and breadth of the work ahead.